erdermus/erdermus.github.io/README.md

-# erdermus.github.io
+# etcado.github.io

-This webpage is used to host our project to visualize how covid-19 affected the trousim in munich.
+this is my portfolio